dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 3: Amateur scientist (Hospital)
 ....more with Come later...

-- Side Quest: Some dude is causing trouble, demanding Vaccine for his girlfriend
+- Side Quest: Some dude is causing trouble in the refugee terminal, demanding Vaccine for his girlfriend
 - Outcome: 1: Shoot him
           2: Pressure your collegue to give him vaccine
           3: Negotiate with the dude